Urban Dictionary: History

 Over a 30-day period in March and April 2011, 67,000 people wrote 76,000 new definitions for Urban Dictionary, while 3,500 volunteer editors were registered.
 In an April 2011 article in The Guardian titled "In praise of urban dictionaries", Peckham revealed an overview of 10 rules that he had devised for the site's content: "Publish celebrity names, but reject 'real life' names.
 Reject nonsense, inside jokes or anything submitted in capital letters.
 Racial and sexual slurs are allowed, racist and sexist entries are not."

 At the start of 2014, 32-year-old Peckham resided in San Francisco, U.S, and, while he did not reveal exact figures, he informed the media that the site was "stable and growing", and generated enough profit for both him and the site's maintenance.
 Peckham continued as the site's sole employee and maintained that he was not interested in venture funding or an initial public offering (IPO): "It is weird to be in Silicon Valley and want to be independent and not be on track to IPO or want an acquisition ...
 But I think something special would be sacrificed if that were to happen."

 As of January 5, 2014, 50% of the site's traffic was mobile and the iPhone app had been downloaded nearly three million times.
 Although English entries were by far the most common prior to the multilingual transition, some words from languages that have been incorporated or assimilated into English-speaking societies were published, including those from Swahili, Arabic, and the Fula languages.

+Sometime in 2024, users of the Urban Dictionary official apps for iPhone and Android began to notice that the app was no longer available on the Apple App Store and Google Play, respectively.
+The reasons for its removal haven't been publicly disclosed.
+Users who previously downloaded the app can continue using it.